termon/placement-handbook/src/pages/on-placement.md

 A student unilaterally terminating a placement before completion of the contract, is an exceptional situation and one that is normally extremely rare.

 When a student undertakes a placement they will have normally signed a contract stipulating amongst other things the period of employment.
-The contract may also have some conditions around termination of the placmement and these need to be honoured.
+The contract may also have some conditions around termination of the placement and these need to be honoured.

 Where a student is considering leaving a placement, they **must** in the first instance discuss the issues they are having with their industrial supervisor and/or the academic supervisor.
 Where required the academic supervisor will discuss the issues that may have led to the request to terminate the post with the industrial supervisor and placement tutor and aim to have them resolved.

 It is a requirement that a student does not withdraw from a placement, without the permission of the relevant Placement Tutor, who will have discussed the matter and had it approved by the student’s Course Director and where required, the Head of School within which their course resides.

-> NOTE: Terminating a placement means that a student will not have successfuly completed their placement year.
+> NOTE: Terminating a placement means that a student will not have successfully completed their placement year.
 In this case they will not be awarded the Diploma in Professional Practice DPP/DPP(I) and can at the discretion of the course committee, be required to repeat the year.